Writing projects not yet completed or published yet

 In the background of the lake was Francis Howell High School.
 How dangerous could it be if there was a school there?

-There were jokes about the radiation in the springs, but the government, DOE, or the EPA regularly explained that the radiation levels were lower than those from an average sunburn.
+There had always been jokes about the radiation in the springs, but the government, DOE, or the EPA regularly explained that the radiation levels were lower than those received from an average sunburn.

-"Damn ladies, if anything, the signs to not eat the fish should be on the Missouri River; the catfish are feasting on all the gang-bangers tossed in the river at Kansas City," I said, making myself laugh.
+"Damn ladies, if anything, the signs to avoid the fish should be on the Missouri River.
+The catfish are feasting on all the gang-bangers tossed in the river at Kansas City," I said, making myself laugh.

-Driving around the bend on Highway 94, I was again in awe of the white dome.
+Driving around the bend on Highway 94, I was again in awe of the white radiation containment dome.

-"Better than Newgrange or Stone Mountain, bigger than Cahokia mounds, we have outdone the elder races," I said.
+"Better than Newgrange or Stone Mountain, bigger than Cahokia mounds, we have outdone the elder races."

-The car shuddered some more, and I pulled into the parking lot of the giant dome and museum, weaving around yellow school buses to find a parking spot.
+The car shuddered again, and I pulled into the parking lot of the giant dome and museum, weaving around yellow school buses to find a parking spot.

-Jodi Defisher and I had stood on top of that dome during a bitter winter storm, peering at the brass sign pointing at where the towns had stood before Roosevelt's soldiers had run all the farmers away to make the Ordnance factory.
+I studied the containment dome again, recalling the last time I had been here.
+Jodi Defisher and I had stood on top of that dome during a bitter winter storm, peering at the brass sign pointing to where the towns had stood before Roosevelt's soldiers had run all the farmers away at gunpoint to make the ordnance factory.

 "I hadn't expected her to wait for me to get out," I told Calvin.
 That was not quite a lie but an acceptance of life moving on when you are locked up.